Crixstal/Animation-programming/Annexes/README.md

 ## **Informations**

-The engine used can cause data races, therefore the mesh sometimes doesn't appear.
+The engine used can cause data races, therefore the mesh sometimes doesn't appear or is black.
 Just restart the application until the mesh is displayed.

 <br>